reactabular/table-resolver/README.md

 The `resolve` iterator is the heart of this package.
 It accepts columns and a method.
 When applied with rows, it will return resolved rows.
 The method is a function with signature like: `({ column }) => (rowData) => <resolved row>`.
 In most cases, the `nested` and `byFunction` methods provided in this package (or a composition of them) will be all you need.

 The `resolve` iterator automatically injects into every resolved row object a field named `_index` containing the row's index.
+If `method` is not provided, `_index` is injected to the data automatically.

 If your own resolver (e.g. `byFunction`) happens to also output a field named `_index`, it will overwrite the default one.
 In that case, if you still need the row index, you may wish to pass a different `indexKey` when calling `resolve`.